 To bind by gluing signatures to a case made of binder’s board covered with fabric, plastic, or leather, yielding hard cover books.
 Also called Hard Bind and Edition Bind.

-The two center pages of a signature.
+Reference term for the two center pages of a signature.

 For example, a standard 11″ sheet would have 19 rectangular holes punched along the 11″ edge.
-This method allows the addition or removal of pages from the book and enables the book to lie flat when it is open; however it cannot be completely folded back over on itself as in Spiral and Double Wire-O. Books up to 1 7/8″ thick can be comb bound.
-The plastic combs are durable and available in a variety of colors.
-Book titles or descriptions can be printed on the spine of the plastic comb so the book can be identified when stored.
+This method allows the addition or removal of pages from the book and enables the book to lie flat when it is open; however it cannot be completely folded back over on itself as in spiral and double Wire-O®.
+Books up to 1 7/8″ thick can be comb bound.
+Book titles or descriptions can be printed on the spine of the plastic comb, so the book can be identified when stored.

-Lines on a mechanical, negative, plate, or press sheet showing the corners of a page or finished piece.
+These are the lines on a mechanical, negative, plate, or press sheet showing the corners of a page or finished piece.

-Printed lines showing where to trim a printed sheet.
+These are printed lines showing where to trim a printed sheet.

-Printing across the gutter or from one page to the facing page of a publication.
+This is the process of printing across the gutter or from one page to the facing page of a publication.

 The cover is trimmed after binding so that its edges are even with the edges of the leaves.

-A heavy printing paper used to cover books, make presentation folders, etc.
+This is a heavy printing paper used to cover books, make presentation folders, etc.

 Depth (of a book)

-The measurement of the book at its thickest point, including the covers.
+This is the measurement of the book at its thickest point, including the covers.

-To bore holes in paper to allow sheets to fit over posts of loose-leaf binders.
+Term meaning to bore holes in paper to allow sheets to fit over posts of loose-leaf binders.

-A bend in any flexible material, such as paper, that is made by turning a sheet over upon itself, such as to fold a sheet in half.
+This is a bend in any flexible material, such as paper, that is made by turning a sheet over upon itself, such as to fold a sheet in half.
 The fold along the backs of sections through which they are sewn, stapled, glued, or otherwise fastened to each other is called a back fold.

-A sample mock-up that shows page sequence, signature arrangement, orientation, binding edge and side edges.
+This is a sample mock-up that shows page sequence, signature arrangement, orientation, binding edge and side edges.

-A page larger than trim size that is folded one or more times to fit into a book or magazine.
+This is a page larger than trim size that is folded one or more times to fit into a book or magazine.
 Examples are maps and charts.
 A common folding format for this is gatefold and another term is pullout.

 The ability of paper to withstand multiple foldings before breaking.